Divi Tips 71

 }

-Note that this image was previously added to my media library and that I have retrieved its URL.
+Note that this image was previously added to my media library and that I recovered its URL.

-2 - Make the background of the Bloom popup transparent:
+2 - Make the background of Bloom's popup transparent:

 .et_bloom .et_bloom_optin div{